-Fig. 1.
-Competition Setting
+Fig. 1: Competition Setting

-open to any system based on a declarative specification paradigm; and the System Track, held on the basis of fixed problem encodings, written in a standard ASP language.
+Track, held on the basis of fixed problem encodings, written in a standard ASP language.

 In this paper we illustrate the overall setting of the fourth ASP Competition, its participants and the benchmark suite.
 A more detailed report, including a complete description of the entire Competition, outcomes of non-participant systems, and comparisons with other state-of-the-art systems is under preparation.
 The competition had 23 participants which were evaluated on a suite of 27 benchmark domains, for each of which about 30 instances were selected, for a total of about 50'000 separate benchmark runs.
 Results of the competition were disclosed during the LPNMR 2013 conference.